Ocean and Coastal Law Concentration

-*As an alternative to completing the curriculum referenced above, a candidate for the Ocean and Coastal Law Statement of Completion may serve as a research assistant with the Ocean and Coastal Law Center for at least one academic year.
-A student who wishes to earn the Statement of Completion via the research assistant program must also complete an academic research paper of high professional quality concerning an ocean or coastal law topic.
+*As an alternative to completing the curriculum referenced above, a student may serve as a research assistant with the Ocean and Coastal Law Center for at least one academic year.
+A student who wishes to earn the Concentration via the research assistant program must also complete an academic research paper of high professional quality concerning an ocean or coastal law topic.
 The student must receive advance approval of his or her topic by the director of the Ocean and Coastal Law Center.

-**As an alternative to the curriculum or research assistant options for earning the Statement of Completion, a student may serve as a marine law or policy fellow in a state or federal fellowship program for at least one semester.
+**As an alternative to the curriculum or research assistant options for completing the concentration, a student may serve as a marine law or policy fellow in a state or federal fellowship program for at least one semester.

 A full list of requirements and procedures is available to current students in MyLaw.
 The information contained on this page is only a summary of the academic requirements.